vlaskinarita/Radar-Hack-Albion-DarkStore/README.md

 6. nter the Rule Name & Click Finish. ...
 7. Set Firewall Access for Services & Apps. ...
 8. Manage Alerts.
+9.
+If you come in, I can convert it to imGui, but not now - I have poe2.
+The price of the question - 300k silver on the European server I'm putting it out just so someone can refine it.

+Original text from the author, whose repository (was) here: https://github.com/W4RPWISH/AlbionRadar-DEATHEYE_2pc.

+Attention!
+If you do decide to test the ready compiled radar, be sure to check it for viruses.
+As on githabe walks already patched version containing trjan, which will sostilite your credentials from the game and you fuck up everything that is on the account.
+As I was told by the fuckers who are distributing it, there is a bug in the game API that allows you to use conditional “game cookies” pulled from your computer with the help of a trojan and to enter the last hero for up to 10 minutes WITHOUT entering your password!!!!.
+Be sure to check the exe for viruses on VT.

 Вот так выглядит правильная версия: